Transitus Fluvii

 Transitus Fluvii ("passing through the river" in Latin) or Passage Du Fleuve (in French) is an occult alphabet consisting of 22 characters described by Heinrich Cornelius Agrippa in his Third Book of Occult Philosophy (Cologne, 1533, but written around 1510).
 It is derived from the Hebrew alphabet and is similar to the Celestial and Malachim alphabets.
-The name may refer to the crossing of the Euphrates by the Jews on their return from Babylon to rebuild the Temple.
+The name may refer to the crossing of the Euphrates by the Jews on their return from the Babylonian captivity to rebuild the Temple in Jerusalem.

 This alphabet can also be found in Abraham de Balmis Peculium Abrae.
 Grammatica hebraea una cum latino, Venetiis, 1523, sig.
 B6v.

 as well as in Geoffroy Tory, Champ Fleury, Paris 1529, f.
 76v ubi tamen: "Lettres Chaldaiques", and Giovanni Agostino Panteo's (Pantheus) Voarchadumia contra alchimiam, Venice, 1530, pp. 545–46.
 Pantheus claims that, while the Hebrew alphabet was entrusted to Moses and Enochian to Enoch, the Transitus Fluvii was entrusted to Abraham.